+The Crypto-Officer should monitor the module's status regularly for Approved mode of operation and active bypass mode.
 If any irregular activity is noticed or the module is consistently reporting errors, then McAfee customer support should be contacted.

-3.1.7 Zeroization
+3.1.5 Zeroization

-It is the Crypto Officer's responsibility to zeroize the module's keys when necessary.
-In order to zeroize the module of all keys and CSPs, it is necessary to first rebuild the module's image, essentially wiping out all data from the module.
-Once a factory reset has been performed, default keys and CSPs must be set up as part of the renewal process.
-These keys must be recreated as per the instructions found in section Error!
-Reference source not found.
+In order to zeroize the module of all keys and CSPs, it is necessary to first rebuild the module's image essentially wiping out all data from the module.
+Once a factory reset has been performed, default keys and CSPs will be set up as part of the renewal process.
+These keys must be recreated as per the instructions found in Table 14.
 Failure to recreate these keys will result in a non-compliant module.